 The following links may help you to decide if this is the right career path for you:

-“Meet a CT Technologist,” Cleveland Clinic: This brief interview with a working CT technologist may help you to understand what it really means to pursue a job in this particular field.
+- “Meet a CT Technologist,” Cleveland Clinic: This brief interview with a working CT technologist may help you to understand what it means to pursue a job in this particular field.

-“Computed Tomography Scans and Cancer,” National Cancer Institute: Detecting cancers is an important part of the CT technologist career.
+- “Computed Tomography Scans and Cancer,” National Cancer Institute: Detecting cancers is an integral part of the CT technologist career.
 In this article, the National Cancer Institute outlines the purpose of CT scans in diagnosing and treating cancers, particularly colorectal cancer and lung cancer.

-“Fellowships,” Society of Computed Body Tomography & Magnetic Resonance: The SCBT-MR provides a list of fellowships, categorized by both state and institution that allow students to get specialized training in the CT field including exposure to: PET-CT, Cardiac CT, CT colonography, and 3D CT.
+- “Fellowships,” Society for Advanced Body Imaging (SABI): SABI provides a list of fellowships, categorized by both state and institution that allow students to get specialized training in the CT field, including exposure to PET-CT, Cardiac CT, CT colonography, and 3D CT.